Myanmar: British Burma (1885–1948)

 As a major battleground, Burma was devastated during World War II by the Japanese invasion.
 Within months after they entered the war, Japanese troops had advanced on Rangoon, and the British administration had collapsed.
 A Burmese Executive Administration headed by Ba Maw was established by the Japanese in August 1942.
 Wingate's British Chindits were formed into long-range penetration groups trained to operate deep behind Japanese lines.
 A similar American unit, Merrill's Marauders, followed the Chindits into the Burmese jungle in 1943.

 Beginning in late 1944, allied troops launched a series of offensives that led to the end of Japanese rule in July 1945.
 The battles were intense with much of Burma laid waste by the fighting.
 Overall, the Japanese lost some 150,000 men in Burma with 1,700 prisoners taken.
 Although many Burmese fought initially for the Japanese as part of the Burma Independence Army, many Burmese, mostly from the ethnic minorities, served in the British Burma Army.
 The Burma National Army and the Arakan National Army fought with the Japanese from 1942 to 1944 but switched allegiance to the Allied side in 1945.
 Overall, 170,000 to 250,000 Burmese civilians died during World War II.

-Following World War II, Aung San negotiated the Panglong Agreement with ethnic leaders that guaranteed the independence of Myanmar as a unified state.
-Aung Zan Wai, Pe Khin, Bo Hmu Aung, Sir Maung Gyi, Dr. Sein Mya Maung, Myoma U Than Kywe were among the negotiators of the historic Panglong Conference negotiated with Bamar leader General Aung San and other ethnic leaders in 1947.
-In 1947, Aung San became Deputy Chairman of the Executive Council of Myanmar, a transitional government.
+Following World War II, Aung San negotiated the Panglong Agreement with ethnic leaders that guaranteed the independence of Burma as a unified state.
+Aung Zan Wai, Pe Khin, Bo Hmu Aung, Sir Maung Gyi, Sein Mya Maung, Myoma U Than Kywe were among the negotiators of the historic Panglong Conference negotiated with Bamar leader General Aung San and other ethnic leaders in 1947.
+In 1947, Aung San became Deputy Chairman of the Executive Council of Burma, a transitional government.
 But in July 1947, political rivals assassinated Aung San and several cabinet members.